lindsaysd/recipe/lindsaysd.md

-# Portuguese Kale Soup
+# Vegan and Gluten Free Kale Soup
-sautee sausage and aromatics
-on the side, boil potatos
-add broth
-add kale and spices
-eat the soup!
+sautee the beyond meat and aromatics on the side, boil rocks add broth add kale and spices eat the soup!